javatalent115/Enterprise-Assignment/README.md

 ****** NOTE *******

+- Change the port number and password following your database.

-If your database is empty or  not contain enough entities (drugs, producers, orders, order_details, customers), you should run "http://localhost:8080/setDatabase" first to setup your database and wait until receiving "success" meassage.
+- If your database is empty or  not contain enough entities (drugs, producers, orders, order_details, customers), you should run "http://localhost:8080/setDatabase" first to setup your database and wait until receiving "success" meassage.

 *******************